 Now, as the time interval gets smaller, so does the distance travelled.
 So as the denominator gets closer to 0, so does the numerator.
 We will refer to this situation as a “ indeterminate form”.
 We’re not actually dividing 0 by 0 here--that’s illegal.
 Instead, we’re looking at an expression as its numerator and denominator both approach 0.
 Roughly speaking, if the numerator approaches 0 thirty times faster than the denominator does, the result of this limiting process will be 30 mph.
 (That is, as the time approaches if then It’s like a race between the top and the bottom!

 Let’s turn to a different question.
-Suppose again that our speed is changing; for example, maybe we’re accelerating from 30 mph to 40 mph in 1 minute, as given by the function (Here is in minutes, and the output is miles per minute.)
+Suppose again that our speed is changing; for example, maybe we’re accelerating at a constant rate from mph to mph in minute.

-But, how do we calculate the distance traveled between and ?
+How do we calculate the distance traveled between and

 If the speed were constant, we’d just say But since the speed is changing, we need a new idea, which we’ll look at on the next page.
 The best we can do now is to place bounds on the answer.